20 Inspiring Reading Journal Ideas

 - Reading Spot Log – Favorite cozy spots you love to read in.

-- Seasonal Reading Lists – Create themed lists for fall, summer, or holidays.
+- Seasonal Reading Lists – Create themed lists for fall, summer, or holidays in your reading journals.

 Tips for Staying Consistent with Your Reading Journal